bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 ## Keyboard accessibility
 Keyboard accessibility involves making a theme accessible without the use of a mouse.
 Ensure you can navigate to all links, menus, buttons, and form fields using the keyboard.
 Press the Tab key and navigate from the top of the page to the bottom.
 The navigation order must be logical and intuitive.

-To enable and element to participate in keyboard navigation, use the 'tabindex' global attribute.
+To enable an element to participate in keyboard navigation, use the `tabindex` global attribute.

 ```js
 a.setAttribute("tabindex","0")